 Below are signs, from the Mayo Clinic, that you or someone you know may be narcissistic.
-The Mayo clinic says this is a rare mental disease.
-I and many others wonder what their definition of “rare” is.
-Many believe narcissistic behavior is becoming an epidemic.
+1 The Mayo clinic says this is a rare mental disease.
+Some may wonder what their definition of “rare” is, since narcissistic behavior seems to be becoming an epidemic.
 After each sign, I have provided a Bible passage which offers a cure or example for each sign of narcissism.

-I don’t believe people are narcissistic on purpose.
+I don’t believe people intend to be narcissistic, and may not be aware of their narcissism.
 If this looks like you, please prayerfully consider the Bible verses and perhaps contact a Christian counselor for help.

-If you are in a relationship with one, how you handle it may be determined by exactly the kind of relationship you are in.
-Obviously it is not healthy for you.
-I would suggest seeking spiritual and maybe even professional counseling to find your best way out.
+If you are in a relationship with a narcissist, how you handle it needs to be determined by the nature of the relationship.
+In some cases, you may be able to deal with the relationship by leaning fully on Christ and getting your love and strength from Him.
+In other cases it may be so damaging that it becomes necessary to seek spiritual and maybe even professional counseling to find your best way out.
 Don’t be surprised if the narcissist makes him or herself look like the victim.

 As well as providing the signs listed below to diagnose narcissism, the Mayo clinic also suggests a cause for the disease.
-People who were not properly nurtured and cared for in the early stages of their life are more likely to become narcissists.
+They theorize that people who were not properly nurtured and cared for in the early stages of their life are more likely to become narcissists.
 If only these people realized how much God loves and cares for them!

 Lucifer was loved and cared for in heaven, yet he played mind games with himself, until he brainwashed himself into thinking that nobody cared about him but himself.
 His only self-concocted shred of evidence was that God the Son outranked him.
-Age, rank and title did not prevent Lucifer from crying out like a little baby narcissist, “What about me?!”
+He felt ill-used because he did not have the position of Christ and thought, “What about me?!”

 - Believing that you’re better than others